 I earned a PhD in Ecology and Evolution from the Biology Department at the University of Victoria with Dr. Tom Reimchen.
 Postdoctoral opportunities took me to the University of California, Santa Cruz, where I worked with Dr. Chris Wilmers.

-My long-term affiliation with the science-based eNGO, the Raincoast Conservation Foundation has also shaped me and the work in which I engage.
+My long-term affiliation with the science-based eNGO, the Raincoast Conservation Foundation, has also strongly shaped me and the work in which I engage.
 I receive mentorship and partnership with many Raincoasters.
 Dr. Paul Paquet in particular has influenced, taught and empowered me since I first met him at a pizza restaurant in Canmore in December 1998.

-Colleagues, friends, and Knowledge Holders among the Haíɫzaqv (Heiltsuk), Wuikinuxv, Kitasoo/Xai-xais, and Nuxalk Nations have also been enormously influential in guiding what I do, and how I do it.
+Colleagues, friends, and Knowledge Holders among the Haíɫzaqv (Heiltsuk), Wuikinuxv, Kitasoo Xai-xais, and Nuxalk Nations have also been enormously influential in guiding what I do, and how I do it.

 Publications: